Cloud-Monkey/running-club/README.md

 ## Tasks

-* [x] design/style form format for new polls
+* [x] Design/style form format for new polls
 * [ ] Create form for polls template
-* [ ] implement polls into website area for voting by the user
+* [ ] Implement polls into website area for voting by the user
 * [ ] Create submission functionality and user response on success

 # User story 2